YtvwlD/gophor/README.md

 - Insert files within gophermaps, including automating reflowing of lines longer than (user definable) page width.

+- Automatic replacement of `$hostname` with your server's selected hostname if you put `$hostname` as the host field in your gophermap...
+Wanna hear me say hostname one more time?

 - Item type characters beyond RFC 1436 standard (see below).

 - Separate system and access logging with output to file if requested (or to